marcert/WCS-Dance-Master-Sensors/readme.md

-# 🕺 WCS Ultra-Performance Dance & Movement Analysis System
+# 🕺 WCS Movement and Connection Analysis System

 A real-time wireless sensor network and video feedback system built specifically for **West Coast Swing (WCS)** dancers and coaches.